Receiver autonomous integrity monitoring: Fault detection and exclusion

 An enhanced version of RAIM employed in some receivers is known as fault detection and exclusion (FDE).
-It uses a minimum of six measurements which can be achieved with 6 satellites or 5 satellites with baro-aiding to not only detect a possible faulty satellite, but to exclude it from the navigation solution so the navigation function can continue without interruption.
-The goal of fault detection is to detect the presence of a positioning failure.
+At least one satellite, in addition to those required for navigation, must be in view for the receiver to perform the RAIM function; thus, RAIM needs a minimum of five satellites in view or four satellites and a barometric altimeter (baro-aiding, a method of augmenting the GPS integrity solution by using a non-satellite input source) to detect an integrity anomaly.
+For receivers capable of doing so, RAIM needs six satellites in view (or five satellites with baro-aiding) to isolate the corrupt satellite signal and remove it from the navigation solution.

 Upon detection, proper fault exclusion determines and excludes the source of the failure (without necessarily identifying the individual source causing the problem), thereby allowing GNSS navigation to continue without interruption.
 The availability of RAIM and FDE will be slightly lower for mid-latitude operations and slightly higher for equatorial and high-latitude regions due to the nature of the orbits.
 The use of satellites from multiple GNSS constellations or the use of SBAS satellites as additional ranging sources can improve the availability of RAIM and FDE.